 India continues to struggle with providing basic healthcare for its fellow citizens even after decades of rapid economic growth.
 Accessibility and disparity still are the primary reasons behind the misery.
 It won’t require an epidemic for the public health system to crumble.
 The situation is worse in rural and suburban areas.
 India’s Infant Mortality Rate (IMR), an important health indicator, remains three times higher than China’s and almost six times higher than that of U.S. and Russia, Maternal Mortality Ratio (MMR) more than twelve times higher than that of U.S., U.K. or China.

-To make matters worse, India suffers with a severe shortage of doctors, the estimated number of doctors for 1000 people being 0.76.
-This is a lot lesser than most developed countries as shown below:
+To make matters worse, India suffers from a severe shortage of doctors, the estimated number of doctors for 1000 people being 0.76.
+This is a lot lesser than most developed countries as shown

 SAARTHI: Charioteer of Healthcare